-“Royal Dinner” at the Henry E. Huntington’s Mansion (1926)
+“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 By Nancy Armitage

 For several days & nights in July of 1926, Mr. Henry Huntington invited the Prince & Princess of Sweden to his California residence.
-Mr. Huntington’s mansion was on the San Marino Ranch in Southern California.
-His royal guests, the Crown Prince Gustavus Adolphus & Princess Louise of Sweden, arrived at his Huntington estate on Wednesday, July 21, 1926.
-Mr. Huntington was eagerly awaiting his guests to take them on a tour of his Huntington Library Building.
+Mr. H. E. Huntington’s mansion was on the San Marino Ranch in Southern California.
+His royal guests, were the Crown Prince Gustavus Adolphus & Princess Louise of Sweden, arrived at his Huntington estate on Wednesday, July 21, 1926.
+Mr. “Edwards” Huntington was eagerly awaiting his guests to take them on a tour of his Huntington Library Building.
 The Enchanted Evening with the royals was not scheduled until Friday July 23, of that weekend.
 When Henry Huntington hosted the “Royal Dinner” at his stately mansion on the San Marino Ranch.

 The Henry Huntington Dining Room at the San Marino Ranch; which became the Huntington Library.
 Imagine this Dining Room table set for 24 dinner guests for “Royal Dinner”.
 The Huntington Collection of Romney portraits paintings on the walls.
 The Dining Table graced with a white Damask tablecloth with French Haviland dinnerware & fancy French Baccarat crystal glasses.
 Also, 20 candles lit on the table with 5 small flower arrangements along the middle of the table.
 Photo Credit: Nancy Armitage